Student Club Certification Information

 - be knowledgeable about activities and programs of the organization

 - suggest and encourage new program ideas

 - help members apply principles and skills learned in and out of the classroom

 - provide insight into the group’s problems and successes

 - assist in maintaining high standards of programming and individual performance

 - provide continuity with the history and tradition of past years

 - assist in the development of procedures and plans of action

 In return for his/her support, the advisor should expect that he/she be consulted regularly by the officers concerning their plans for group activities or programs.
 The advisors should know what events are being planned and should offer ideas and suggestions freely, but not dominate the program planning process.

-For assistance in defining officer-advisor relationships, contact the Student Activities Coordinator for advice and resource materials.
+For assistance in defining officer-advisor relationships, contact the Assistant Dean for Student Engagement for advice and resource materials.